pedrus16/visa/README.md

 The source code of the page should appear.

 Find the `<input type="radio" ...` element, copy its id attribute and add it to the list.
-Do this
+Do this for each choice.

 ![counter](doc/html.PNG)